Rolamix/cordova-plugin-playlist/README.md

 * Compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman).
 * For Android and iOS

-**NOTE**: This plugin does NOT display track cover art on the lock screen controls on iOS.
-Usage of the media image object on iOS is historically buggy and can cause memory leaks.
-See the [Todo](#4-todo) section.
-This is fully support on Android, however.
+## 2. Notes

 ### On *Android*, utilizes a wrapper over ExoPlayer called ExoMedia.
 ExoPlayer is a powerful, high-quality player for Android provided by Google
 ### On iOS, utilizes a customized AVQueuePlayer in order to provide feedback about track changes, buffering, etc.

+* This plugin intentionally does not display track cover art on the lock screen controls on iOS.
+Usage of the media image object on iOS is known to cause memory leaks.
+See the [Todo](#4-todo) section.
+The Swift version of that object does not (seem to) contain this memory leak, and rewriting this plugin to use Swift 4 is on the [Todo](#4-todo) list.
+This is fully supported on Android, however.

+* This plugin is not designed to play mixable, rapid-fire, low-latency audio, as you would use in a game.
+A more appropriate cordova plugin for that use case is [cordova-plugin-nativeaudio](https://github.com/floatinghotpot/cordova-plugin-nativeaudio)

+* Cannot mix audio; again the NativeAudio plugin is probably more appropriate.
+This is due to supporting the lock screen and command center controls: only an app in command of audio can do this, otherwise the controls have no meaning.
+I would like to add an option to do this, it should be fairly straightforward; at the cost of not supporting the OS-level controls for that invokation.

 ## 2. Installation